libp2p/js-libp2p/src/record/README.md

 Considering that a node can discover other peers' addresses from a variety of sources, Libp2p Peerstore should be able to differentiate the addresses that were obtained through a signed peer record.

 Once a record is received and its signature properly validated, its envelope should be stored in the AddressBook on its byte representations.
-However, the `seq` number of the record must be compared with potentially stored records, so that we do not override correct data.
+However, the `seqNumber` number of the record must be compared with potentially stored records, so that we do not override correct data.

 The AddressBook Addresses must be updated with the content of the envelope with a certified property that allows other subsystems to identify that the known certified addresses of a peer.